 The Department offers the PhD in Biostatistics with two areas of interest: Biostatistics and Bioinformatics.
 Students select the area of interest most appropriate to their background and interests, and satisfy the specific degree program requirements for their area of interest.

 Advising and Course Selection

-Each first-year student is assigned a faculty advisor by the Biostatistics Student Advising Committee.
-The faculty advisor will assist the student in course selection and other academic issues until the student has selected a dissertation advisor.
-The Student Advising Committee oversees student advising and orientation, funding concerns, teaching and research assistantships, and other related matters.
+In their first year, each student is assigned a faculty advisor by the Biostatistics PhD Program Committee.
+The role of the faculty advisor is to assist the student in course selection and other academic issues until the student has established a dissertation advisor.
+In addition to overseeing student advising, the PhD Program Committee oversees student orientation, funding concerns, teaching and research assistantships, and other related matters

 The particular courses a student is required to take may vary based upon his or her academic background.
 The specific requirements for the PhD in Biostatistics are outlined in the Biostatistics Graduate Student Handbook, including requirements for the areas of interest in Biostatistics or Bioinformatics.
 The director of graduate studies is responsible for reviewing the student’s program of study and has the authority to consider exceptions to the rules and regulations established by the department.
 The recommendations of the director of graduate studies are forwarded to the department chair for final approval.

-Advising of students comes from faculty advisors, course instructors, the Biostatistics Student Advising Committee, and the director of graduate studies.
+Advising of students comes from faculty advisors, course instructors, the Biostatistics PhD Program Commitee, and the director of graduate studies.
 All students are monitored by the Committee on Academic Standing.
 Third-and higher-year students are also monitored by their dissertation advisor and their research committee.

 Master of Arts (AM)